-Research and development expense increased during the year ended December 31, 2017 compared to the year ended December 31, 2016 and includes increased costs for our clinical development of NKTR-214, NKTR-358, NKTR-262, and preclinical activities for NKTR-255.
-In addition, the increase in research and development expense during the year ended December 31, 2017 compared with the year ended December 31, 2016 includes increased costs related to personnel and outside services.
-Research and development expense increased during the year ended December 31, 2016 compared to the year ended December 31, 2015 primarily due to costs incurred in our NKTR-214 clinical and NKTR-358 pre-clinical programs as well as increased headcount costs, partially offset by a decrease in our ONZEALDTM program costs.
+Research and development expense increased during the year ended December 31, 2017 compared to the year ended December 31, 2016 and included increased costs for our clinical development of NKTR-214, NKTR-358, NKTR-262, and preclinical activities for NKTR-255, as well as increased costs for personnel and outside services.

 We utilize our employee and infrastructure resources across multiple development and research programs.
-The following table shows expenses incurred for clinical and regulatory services, clinical supplies, and preclinical study support provided by third parties as well as direct materials costs for each of our drug candidates.
+The following table shows expenses incurred for clinical and regulatory services, clinical supplies, and preclinical study support provided by third parties as well as contract manufacturing costs for each of our drug candidates.
 The table also presents other costs and overhead consisting of personnel, facilities and other indirect costs (in thousands):